gabor-boros/questdb-stock-market-dashboard/README.md

 We can split the requirements into two logical groups:

-1. those requirements that are needed for fetching the data, and
+1. requirements for fetching the data, and
-2. the requirements needed to visualize it
+2. requirements needed to visualize this data

 For the sake of simplicity, we did not create two separate requirements files, though in a production environment we would do.

-Create a virtualenv and install the dependencies by executing:
+Create a virtualenv and install the dependencies:

 ```shell
 $ virtualenv -p python3.8 virtualenv